-The posterior triangle of the neck is an anatomical area located in the lateral aspect of the neck.
+The posterior triangle of the neck is an anatomical area located at the posterolateral aspect of the neck.

-In this article, we shall look at the anatomy of the posterior triangle of the neck – its borders, contents, subdivisions, and any clinical relevance.
+In this article, we shall look at the anatomy of the posterior triangle of the neck – its borders, contents and clinical correlations.

 The posterior triangle of the neck contains many muscles, which make up the borders and the floor of the area.

 A significant muscle in the posterior triangle region is the omohyoid muscle.
 It is split into two bellies by a tendon.
 The inferior belly crosses the posterior triangle, travelling in an supero-medial direction, and splitting the triangle into two.
 The muscle then crosses underneath the SCM to enter the anterior triangle of the neck.

 A number of vertebral muscles (covered by prevertebral fascia) form the floor of the posterior triangle:

 - Levator scapulae